Giovanni Anapoli

-Giovanni Anapoli is a race car driver born in Montecchio Precalcino, Italy on 23 August 1974.
+Giovanni Anapoli (born 23 August 1974 in Montecchio Precalcino) is an Italian race car driver who has raced from the mid-1990s to 2002.

 He began his career in 1994, driving in Italian Formula Europa Boxer, where he would race until 1995 when he moved to Formula Opel Euroseries.

-He has since driven in the Barber Dodge Pro Series, Formula Nissan 2000, Porsche Supercup and both European and American Le Mans Series.
+He later drove in the Barber Dodge Pro Series, Formula Nissan 2000, Porsche Supercup and both European and American Le Mans Series.
 He won the 1997 Formula Opel Nations Cup and competed in British Formula Three.
 He has not participated in any major professional auto races since 2002.

 He has one child, Fretta, who is thinking of pursuing race car driving to follow in her fathers footsteps.